Perry State Park

 LAKE LEVEL INFORMATION:

-The lake level at Perry Lake is slightly over two (2.19) feet above normal pool.
+The lake level at Perry Lake is less than two (1.77) feet above normal pool.
 The current release rate is 25 cubic feet per second.
-Normal lake level is 891.50 and the current lake level is 893.69.
+Normal lake level is 891.50 and the current lake level is 893.27.

 For more information about Perry State Park or if you have any questions, please feel free to call the park office at 785-246-3449 or e-mail us at email@example.com.
 Have a safe and enjoyable visit at Perry State Park.